anniewu1214/SICP/README.md

 # LearningSICP
-This repository records my learning of SICP(Structure and Interpretation of Computer Programs).
-It contains exercise solutions and selected examples.
+This repository records my learning history of SICP(Structure and Interpretation of Computer Programs), including exercise solutions and selected examples.
+The objective is to understand the fundamentals of programming and to practice writing elegant code.

 ## Table of contents
-- Building Abstractions with Procedures
+1. Building Abstractions with Procedures
-  - The Elements of Programming
+⋅⋅1.
+The Elements of Programming
-  - Procedures and the Processes They Generate
+⋅⋅2.
+Procedures and the Processes They Generate
-  - Formulating Abstractions with Higher-Order Procedures
+⋅⋅3.
+Formulating Abstractions with Higher-Order Procedures

-- Building Abstractions with Data
+2. Building Abstractions with Data
-  - Introduction to Data Abstraction
+⋅⋅1.
+Introduction to Data Abstraction
-  - Hierarchical Data and the Closure Property
+⋅⋅2.
+Hierarchical Data and the Closure Property
-  - Symbolic Data
+⋅⋅3.
+Symbolic Data
-  - Multiple Representations for Abstract Data
+⋅⋅4.
+Multiple Representations for Abstract Data
-  - Systems with Generic Operations
+⋅⋅5.
+Systems with Generic Operations

-- Modularity, Objects, and State
+3. Modularity, Objects, and State
-  - Assignment and Local State
+⋅⋅1.
+Assignment and Local State
-  - The Environment Model of Evaluation
+⋅⋅2.
+The Environment Model of Evaluation
-  - Modeling with Mutable Data
+⋅⋅3.
+Modeling with Mutable Data
-  - Concurrency: Time Is of the Essence
+⋅⋅4.
+Concurrency: Time Is of the Essence
-  - Streams
+⋅⋅5.
+Streams

-- Metalinguistic Abstraction
+4. Metalinguistic Abstraction
-  - The Metacircular Evaluator
+⋅⋅1.
+The Metacircular Evaluator
-  - Variations on a Scheme ­ Lazy Evaluation
+⋅⋅2.
+Variations on a Scheme ­ Lazy Evaluation
-  - Variations on a Scheme ­ Nondeterministic Computing
+⋅⋅3.
+Variations on a Scheme ­ Nondeterministic Computing ⋅⋅4.
+Logic Programming
-  - Logic Programming

-- Computing with Register Machines
+5. Computing with Register Machines
-  - Designing Register Machines
+⋅⋅1.
+Designing Register Machines
-  - A Register-Machine Simulator
+⋅⋅2.
+A Register-Machine Simulator
-  - Storage Allocation and Garbage Collection
+⋅⋅3.
+Storage Allocation and Garbage Collection
-  - The Explicit-Control Evaluator
+⋅⋅4.
+The Explicit-Control Evaluator
-  - Compilation
+⋅⋅5.
+Compilation